Jennifer's Body: Development

 There's the scene where Jennifer's sitting alone smearing makeup on her face.
 I always thought that was such a sad image.
 She's so vulnerable.
 I don't know any woman who hasn't had a moment sitting in front of the mirror and thinking, 'Help me, I want to be somebody else.'
 What makes it extra affecting is that [Megan Fox] is stunning.

 Cody crafted the story to follow a night that ends in a tragic fire, after which Jennifer is abducted and set up as a sacrifice which goes awry.
 Jennifer, now possessed by a demon and subsequently altered into a succubus, sets out on a bloody rampage in which she devours boys, and it is up to Needy to stop her.
 In sort of a reversal aspect of how puberty changes a girl's life, Jennifer must consume the blood of others once a month or she becomes weak and plain-looking.
 "It's a meek shall inherit the Earth sort of thing.
 I think it's always really satisfying and cathartic to see a character that was previously bullied become super human", said Cody.
-Cody said the script is not a reflection of any part of her own life, but that she is more like character Needy.
+Cody said the script is not a reflection of any part of her own life, but that she is more like the character Needy.
 "I would say I was more of a Needy than a Jennifer.
 I was never an Alpha female, and I've never gotten off with bullying other people", she said.
 "If I had to choose, I was definitely the one being shoved, not the one shoving."

 The nickname "Needy" was given to Seyfried's character to underline the essentially condescending dynamic in Jennifer and Needy's high school relationship, as Needy often admires Jennifer and feels she needs her.
 Cody said "Jennifer is a product of a culture that pressures girls to be skinny, beautiful and just like movie stars" and that she "hopes the film inspires girls to take life into their own hands and do with it, what they want".
 "If I had gone to this movie as a teenage girl, I would've come out of it feeling totally inspired", she stated.
 "I would've wanted to write, I would've wanted to create and I would've felt like I watched something that was speaking to me."

 Assigned to direct the film, Kusama said, "I think also a lot of horror is about femaleness – whether it's Carrie or Rosemary's Baby."
 She said she feels "like there's a lot of fear of the female or kind of celebration of it in some weird way and something about this movie managed to take the fear and the sense that it's the female that ultimately survives and sort of marry that in a really interesting way".